bosonprotocol/widgets/docs/redemption-widget/default-redemption-flow.md

 3. Select Exchange
    ![Select Exchange](./../assets/redemption-widget/3-select-exchange.png)

-   By default, the Committed exchanges are shown to the user, that are the rNFT owned by the wallet and that the user can redeem.
+   By default, the Committed exchanges are shown to the user.
+These are the rNFT owned by the wallet and that the user can redeem.

-   The user select a rNFT and click it to show the "Exchange Card".
-Optionally, Redeem button can be directly clicked, that lead the user directly to the Redeem Form
+   The user selects an rNFT and clicks it to show the "Exchange Card".
+Optionally, the Redeem button can be directly clicked, which leads the user directly to the Redeem Form

 4. Exchange Card
    ![Exchange Card](./../assets/redemption-widget/4-exchange-card.png)
-   This view show details about the exchange, and present a Redeem button (in case the rNFT is redeemable) that the user click to jump to the Redeem Form
+   This view shows details about the exchange, and presents a Redeem button (in case the rNFT is redeemable) that the user can click to jump to the Redeem Form

 5. Redeem Form
    ![Redeem Form](./../assets/redemption-widget/5-redeem-form.png)